 When you invest in your community, your community invests in you.
 When you take the time to actively engage with others, they’ll be much more likely to want to connect with you.
 People notice the difference between brands who market at their audience and those who market with their audience.

 You can treat Instagram as a personal billboard for your promotions, but it won’t drive growth.
 People don’t go there to scroll through a sea of sales.
 Humans go to Instagram for education, inspiration, value, and connection.

 If you want Instagram to move the needle for your local brand, it needs to become a place your brand goes to have a relational experience rather than a transactional one.
 No more posting and ghosting.
 It’s time to meaningfully interact with the people you see liking, commenting, replying, and following.

 Instagram is a land of opportunity for those who choose to engage.

-If you’re ready to create your own strategy, attract the dream customers you desire, and keep them coming back for more, all on Instagram, get started with our free download: 8 Simple Growth Strategies Any Local Business Owner Can Implement TODAY.
+If you’re ready to create your own strategy, attract the dream customers you desire, and keep them coming back for more, get started with our FREE training right HERE.

 Sign up for our Profitable Local Launch Workshop happening LIVE on June 15th to learn how to plan, promote, and post for your next launch.
 Whatever the goal is, we'll help you see what it looks like to clarify, position, and sell the offer to an audience who is EXCITED to hear about it.